susanBuck/notes/04_PHP/10_Form_processing.md

 	<input type='text' name='contestant1'><br>

 Ok, so far so good.
-At this point should have a $_POST array full of contestants names.
+At this point you should have a $_POST array full of contestant's names.

 For the next exercise, you'll work on using this information to display your results.
 <hr>